JohnToro-CZAF/TrafficLightSystemRL-DLW2022-VAlly/README.md

 Consider the problem: we have a busy crossroad with 4 traffic light clusters.
 We have traffic camera(s) that can give us information about the direction each car is travelling.
 What is the optimal green-light time for each travelling direction at the crossroad?

 ## Approach
-TLS utilizes the data from the camera(s) to perform 2 steps:
+AATLaS utilizes the data from the camera(s) to perform 2 steps:

 1. Using the camera data, infer the traffic flow for each of the 12 possible travelling directions at the crossroad.
 2. From the traffic flow, calculate the optimal green-light time for one of the two sides of the crossroad.